My Kind of Music

 This attempted game show-, people show- and a music show-in-one didn't do a bad job, to be fair.
 Three couples put their musical and performing knowledge to the test for a big cash prize.

-Each show would begin with a song and then the contestants would be introduced, one contestant from each couple would perform a song in front of the audience, the two remaining couples would then be asked a question on that song, £50 for each correct answer.
+After that, round two would have one contestant from each couple perform a song in front of the audience, the other contestant from that couple who didn't sing would then ask the two other couples a question or two related to the song, £100 for each correct answer.

 Musical Families tried to be a new concept for a round, but not a very good one.
 Contestants tried to guess the names of four musical stars who had been formed into a fictional family.
 The idea was that the mother and father were old enough to have had their two (fictional) children - not a particularly strong clue.
 Anyway, Bazza would read out long description clues of each person in turn, à la Going for Gold.
 The first three people were worth a thousand each and the fourth won the jackpot of £10,000.
 But isn't £13,000 a decidedly odd amount of money to give away?